roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-09 ****** byStoryTeller07© Janet watched him trying to make sense of what had happened.
+Janet watched him trying to make sense of what had happened.
 She had judged him right.
 He was an ass.
 He was a nice gentle donkey but nevertheless a stupid ass when it came to real life and real people.
 She had wanted to mother him in her own peculiar way.
 She walked him to the door.
 "I must go home to my husband now.
 He must never find out I am your sex slave, master, or he will kill me," she said, with a doleful look creasing her features.

  He said little as she kept talking overwhelming him with ideas.
 He looked shocked over hearing she had a husband but it worked as a means of keeping him at bay.
 He was soon ushered out of the store on his way, unaware of where he was or where he was going.